 The best way to experience The University of Scranton is to visit for yourself.
 Individuals can schedule a visit that includes a campus tour, a group information session or an appointment with an Admissions Counselor.
 Additional opportunities include two fall Open Houses, a Royal Nights overnight program and Freshman Preview Day in the spring for accepted high school seniors.
-Tours and individual appointments are available throughout the year, Monday through Friday and some Saturdays.
-To arrange a visit, please call 1-888-SCRANTON (choose option "1") or (570) 941-6654 or e-mail us at admissions@scranton.edu.
+Tours and group information sessions are available throughout the year, Monday through Friday and some Saturdays.
+To arrange a visit, please call 1-888-SCRANTON (choose option "1") or (570) 941-6654.

+College Program Choi ce

-College Program Choice Business, Science, Educ ation,
+Business, Science, Education,

-High School Unit A rts OT, PT, Engineering Science
+High School Unit Α rts OT, PT, Engineering g Social Science

 Req.
 Pref.
 Req.
 Pref.
 Req.
 Pref.

-English $\overset{\frown}{4}$ 4 4 4 $\tilde{4}$ 4
+English 4 4 4 4 4 4

 History and Social Science 2 3 2 3 2 3

 Foreign Language 2 2+ 2 2+ 2 2+

 College-Preparatory Mathematics 3 4 4 4 3 4

 Science 1 2+ 3 3+ 1 2+

 Other acceptable units 4 1 4

-Total 1 6+ 16+ 10 6+
+Total 10 6+ 16+ 16+